Skip to main content

 Regular cervical screening tests give you the best chance at detecting cervical cancer early, as it can detect changes in your body long before cancer develops.

-You can do a cervical screening test at a medical clinic or a sexual health clinic, and you can now choose to do the test yourself.
+You can have a cervical screening test done at a medical clinic or sexual health clinic, and you now have the option to do the test yourself through self-collection.
 There are two ways to get a cervical screening test:

-- A self-collection test, where you do it yourself using a special type of long handled cotton bud, in private, while at the clinic or at home.
+• A self-collection test, where you do it yourself using a special type of long-handled cotton bud, in private at the clinic or at home (at-home collections are only available through certain providers, such as ShineSA

-Both of these options are equally safe and effective at finding early signs of cervical cancer.
+Both options are equally safe and effective at finding early signs of cervical cancer.

 Hear from members of the LGBTQIA+ community about the importance of cervical screening, tips to make a cervical screening appointment safe and comfortable, and what having the option of self-collection for cervical screening means for them.